GENERAL BUSINESS LAW

 - A partnership structure consists of a single business where ownership is shared between two or more people.
 Partners often contribute all aspects of the business and share in the profits and losses.
 Though partnership agreements are not required legally, it is very risky to operate without one.

-Whether you’re a start-up entrepreneur or a seasoned business veteran, Stanko, Senter & Mitchell can help you every step of the way.
-Contact the most experienced attorney Anniston, AL has to offer for a consultation, and let us go to work for you.
+Whether you’re a start-up entrepreneur or a seasoned business veteran, Stanko & Senter can help you every step of the way.
+Contact some of the most experienced attorneys Anniston, AL has to offer for a consultation, and let us go to work for you.

 OTHER PRACTICE AREAS